Cardiac Arrest (TV series): Series 3

-Series 3 has 13 episodes and was originally broadcast between 2 April 1996 and 25 June 1996.
-In the third series there is more focus on the patients and the doctors' extended interactions with them.
-Claire has a friendly relationship with a regular dialysis patient and as a result, pursues families of accident victims about organ donation.
-Raj becomes affected by the diagnosis of a baby severely injured by shaking and Scissors, whose own wife had been killed by a drunk driver, operates unsuccessfully on a woman injured by a drunk driver and attempts to kill the driver by neglect.
+Series 3 ran for thirteen episodes between 2 April 1996 and 25 June 1996.

-In series 3, the hospital has another new house officer, Dr. Liz Reid (Caroline Trowbridge).
-Liz is different from both Andrew and Phil: she is shown to be not answering pagers, leaving work in the middle of the day for errands, asking the nurses and orderlies to do procedures for her, blaming colleagues for her own constant mistakes, frequently sighing and rolling her eyes in response to Claire and Andrew's requests and charming her way out of trouble.
-Claire has little respect for Liz.
-Their new boss, medical consultant Dr. Sarah Hudson (Selina Cadell), reprimands Claire for frightening Liz with her open contempt: however, Hudson also later confronts Liz over the latter's habit of blaming mistakes on colleagues.
-Towards the end of the series Claire describes Liz as "mad".
-Liz eventually breaks down at the end of a very long shift and smashes her pager to pieces, and Andrew breaks into her room to find her crying and screaming at the broken device.
+The hospital has another new house officer, Dr Liz Reid (Caroline Trowbridge), who is constant trouble and Claire (who is now rehired as a registrar) shows little respect for her.
+Their new boss, medical consultant Dr Sarah Hudson (Selina Cadell), reprimands Claire for frightening Liz, but Hudson also confronts her over the latter's habit of blaming her own mistakes on colleagues.
+Claire describes Liz as "mad" and breaks her pager in a fit of rage.

-Turner's position becomes less secure.
-Dr. Hudson assures Claire that Turner's neglect of his duties at the hospital in favour of his private practice has not gone unnoticed.
-Soon an audit into consultants' attendance begins but the junior doctors quickly find that Turner, as head of the consultants committee, was forewarned.
-When Turner advises Andrew to attempt the insertion of a temporary pacemaker even though he has only seen it done once, Andrew has to call Claire in.
-Claire and Andrew make sure the hospital knows that Claire had to come in, off duty and slightly drunk, due to Turner's negligence.
-Tennant soon has to unofficially caution Turner about his approach to his duties.
-Phil, now a surgical house officer and facing continual taunting from his new boss Mr. Adrian DeVries (Jack Fortune) about his supposed incompetence, begins to aggressively suggest to Turner that he should be the one facing manslaughter charges over the Series 2 chemotherapy death.
-Docherty decides to stand against Turner as head of the consultants' committee.
-Phil confesses the story to Docherty and Docherty brokers a deal with the hospital in which records of the accident are lost and Phil cannot be charged, in return for Turner being removed as head of the committee.
+Meanwhile, Turner's position becomes less secure.
+Dr Hudson assures Claire that Turner's neglect of his duties has not gone unnoticed.
+Soon an audit into consultants' attendance begins, but the junior doctors quickly realise Turner was forewarned.
+When he advises Andrew to attempt the insertion of a temporary pacemaker, Andrew calls Claire in, who is off duty and slightly drunk.
+Due to Turner's negligence, Tennant cautions Turner about his approach to his duties.

+Phil, now a surgical house officer, faces continual taunting from his new boss Mr Adrian DeVries (Jack Fortune).
+He begins to aggressively suggest to Turner that he should be the one facing manslaughter charges over the chemotherapy death.
+Phil confesses to Docherty and he brokers a deal in which records of the accident are lost so Phil cannot be charged, in return for Turner being removed as head of the committee.

-There are continuing public scandals about patient care at the hospital.
-The hospital has written letters to all patients cared for by James warning them of their possible HIV exposure.
-The outrage of the patients places further pressure on James to resign.
-Sister Jackie Landers (Ellen Thomas) speaks on television about bad patient care and is severely reprimanded by Tennant.
-However, soon Casualty Sister Julie Novac (Jacquetta May) makes similar comments to reporters, and Tennant ends up suspended over her remarks: it is revealed that she is Tennant's estranged wife and that he has protected her to his own cost.
-After being reinstated following Phil's exoneration, Tennant attempts to have Julie's new partner, Scissors Smedley, fired over procedural errors he committed asking a student nurse to administer intravenous medication to a critically ill child when casualty was understaffed, and fails to protect James from false accusations of child abuse.
-When Julie finds out both that Scissors had not told her about Tennant's manipulations, and that he had failed to confide in her that his neglect of the drink driver was due to his own wife's death in a similar accident, she breaks up with him.
+Public scandals continue at the hospital, which puts pressure on James to resign.
+Sister Jackie Landers (Ellen Thomas) speaks on television about a patient and is severely reprimanded by Tennant, but Sister Julie Novac (Jacquetta May) makes similar comments to other reporters, which leads Tennant to become suspended over her remarks.

+After Tennant is reinstated, he attempts to have Julie's new partner, Scissors Smedley, fired over procedural errors he committed when asking a student nurse to administer medication to a critically ill child.
+When Julie finds out that Scissors had not told her about Tennant's manipulations, she breaks up with him.